-The Art of Singing Onstage and in the Studio was released by Hal Leonard in March 2016, and explores the critical and often neglected issues of the technology and relationships in recording and live performance; the first book on the market to do so.
+The Art of Singing Onstage and in the Studio was released by Hal Leonard in May 2016, and explores the critical and often neglected issues of the technology and relationships in recording and live performance; the first book on the market to do so.

-I hold undergraduate and graduate degrees in Classical Vocal Performance, and Psychology, respectively.
-I am a Nationally Board Certified Counselor (NBCC) as well as an active member of The American Counseling Association (ACA), Actors' Equity Association (AEA), The International Association of Counselors and Therapists (IACT), The American Federation of Television and Radio Artists (AFTRA), The International Women's Writing Guild (IWWG), The American Society of Composers, Authors, and Publishers (ASCAP), The National Association of Teachers of Singing (NATS), Women In Music (WIM), The Authors Guild (AG), and The New York Singing Teachers’ Association (NYSTA).
+I hold undergraduate and graduate degrees in Classical Vocal Performance, and Psychology, respectively, and am a Nationally Board Certified Counselor (NBCC) as well as an active member of The American Counseling Association (ACA), Actors' Equity Association (AEA), The International Association of Counselors and Therapists (IACT), The American Federation of Television and Radio Artists (AFTRA), The International Women's Writing Guild (IWWG), The American Society of Composers, Authors, and Publishers (ASCAP), The National Association of Teachers of Singing (NATS), Women In Music (WIM), The Authors Guild (AG), and The New York Singing Teachers’ Association (NYSTA).

 Insights into creative expression for everyone on the stage of life